The Lucky Penny Program

 No. Lucky Penny titles receive the same level of professional care, production standards, distribution, and marketing support as all other books published by The Little Press.

 The Lucky Penny Program is designed to remain high-touch and mission-driven.
-Limiting participation ensures that each project receives the time, attention, and resources necessary to meet professional publishing standards and succeed in the marketplace.
+Limiting participation ensures that each project receives the time, attention, and resources needed to deliver a high quality mentorship as well as meet professional publishing standards to succeed in the marketplace.

 The Lucky Penny Program is invitation-only and is not currently open for direct submissions.
 Manuscripts considered for the program are selected from work previously submitted to The Little Press through our conference-based submission opportunities and other special events held throughout the year.